grochaarteaga/stablecoin-learning-project/docs/plan.md

   - **Gas & Gas Price** = transaction fees
   - **Signing** = authorizing transfer with private key
   - **Tx Hash** = unique ID for the transaction

+---

+## ✅ Day 5 – Interacting with ERC-20 Smart-Contract (DAI)
+- Reviewed what **smart-contracts** are: self-executing programs on the blockchain.
+- Understood that stablecoins (like USDC) are smart-contracts that maintain internal ledgers of ownership.
+- Realized Circle has not deployed USDC on Sepolia (only on Mainnet / Goerli).
+- Connected to verified **DAI** contract on Sepolia (`0x68194a729C2450ad26072b3D33ADaCbcef39D574`).
+- Created `src/wallet/token_balance.py` to read:
+  - `symbol()` → returns token symbol
+  - `decimals()` → returns decimal precision
+  - `balanceOf(address)` → returns token balance
+- Verified output and confirmed 0 DAI balance (no tokens yet).
+- Learned difference between:
+  - **Native ETH** – balance lives on the account
+  - **Tokens (ERC-20)** – balance lives inside a smart-contract
+- Key takeaways:
+  - Wrong contract/network ⇒ no code ⇒ `BadFunctionCallOutput`
+  - Always check Etherscan → “Contract” tab = real code